heavymetalavo/craft-aialttext/README.md

 1. Check the plugin settings are suitable for your project (and your API key is added)
 2. Ensure your volumes have the native `alt` field assigned to the field layout
 3. Ensure your templates are updated to use the `alt` field, you could consider a fallback `asset.alt ?: asset.title` if that what was used before
-4. Go to the **Assets** section in the Control Panel to view the table of assets
-5. Select the checkboxes of all the assets you want to generate alt text for
+4. Then generate some AI Alt text by performing one of the following actions:
+    1. Triggering a bulk action in the bulk actions table
-6. Click the cog icon to reveal the Element actions and select **Generate AI Alt Text**
+    2. For individual or a group of specific assets find them in the <strong>Assets</strong> manager section</a> clicking the checkbox on a row, clicking the cog icon to reveal the Element actions menu and select <strong>Generate AI Alt Text</strong>
+    3. When viewing a single asset's page, open the action menu and select <strong>Generate AI Alt Text</strong>
+    4. Upload a new asset (if the upload setting is enabled)
-7. The plugin will queue jobs to generate alt text for each selected asset
+5. The plugin will queue jobs to generate alt text for each selected asset

-You can also generate alt text for a single asset by:
-1. Opening the asset in the Control Panel
-2. Clicking the action menu `...` icon in the top-right corner
-3. Selecting **Generate AI Alt Text** from the dropdown menu

 Alternatively, you can enable the "Generate for new assets" option in the plugin settings to automatically generate alt text for newly uploaded assets.